justinjaywang/taiwanese-foods/_foods/b.md

 position: 1
 ---

-Bōbà nǎichá (*bubble milk tea* or simply *boba*) is a cold, sweet, milk tea drink containing chewy tapioca balls (boba) that you sip with a fat straw.
-A wide range of flavors (such as taro, mango, lychee) and toppings (grass jelly, aloe, puddings) exist.
-Boba was invented in Taiwan during the 1980s and is among the country's most well-known food exports.
+Bōbà nǎichá (*bubble milk tea* or simply *boba*) is a cold, sweet, milk tea drink containing tapioca balls (boba) or other toppings.
+Boba originated in Taiwan in the 1980s and is among the country's most well-known food exports.